Evaluating the Correctness of Inference Patterns Used by LLMs for Judgment: Evaluating detailed inference patterns used by LLMs

-\textbf{For OR interactions.} The OR interaction $I_{\text{or}}(S|\mathbf{x})$ affects the LLM's output when any input variable (token or phrase) in $S$ appears in the input legal case.
-Therefore, we can define the reliable effect $I^{\text{reliable}}_{\text{or}}(S|\mathbf{x})$ as the numerical component in $I_{\text{or}}(S|\mathbf{x})$ allocated to relevant input variables in $S \cap \mathcal{R}$.
-To this end, just like in~\citep{deng2024unifying}, we uniformly allocate the OR interaction effects to all input variables in $S$.
-The reliable and unreliable interactions effects are those allocated to relevant variables, and those allocated to irrelevant and forbidden variables, respectively. \begin{small}
+\textit{For OR interactions.} The OR interaction $I^{\text{\rm OR}}_S$ affects the LLM's output when any input variable (token or phrase) in $S$ appears in the input legal case.
+Therefore, we can define the reliable effect $R^{\text{\rm OR}}_S$ as the numerical component in $I^{\text{\rm OR}}_S$ allocated to relevant input phrases in $S \cap \mathcal{R}$.
+To this end, just like in~\cite{deng2024unifying}, we uniformly allocate the OR interaction effects to all input phrases in $S$.
+The reliable interaction effects $R^{\text{\rm OR}}_S$ and unreliable interactions effects $U^{\text{\rm OR}}_S$ are those allocated to relevant variables, and those allocated to irrelevant and forbidden variables, respectively.